lucamazzza/lmgl/README.md

 There are no specific hardware requirement to run (no specific GPU), just make sure you have the correct *drivers* installed for your GPU.

+> [!NOTE]
-An update on Software and Hardware compatibility will be given in a further notice when the development of `v1.0` reaches the end.
+> An update on Software and Hardware compatibility will be given in a further
+> notice when the development of `v1.0` reaches the end.

 Documentation
 -------------